commaai/opendbc/README.md

 ## Come work with us -- [comma.ai/jobs](https://comma.ai/jobs)

 comma is hiring engineers to work on opendbc and [openpilot](https://github.com/commaai/openpilot).
-We love contributors.
+We love hiring contributors.